Worship Is Not a Setlist

 What we usually mean is singing.
 Lights.
 Sound.
 A carefully planned set designed to create atmosphere and emotional engagement.

-But when worship is reduced to a specific look, sound, or emotional response, something subtle, yet serious, happens.
+But when worship is reduced to a specific look, sound, or emotional response, something starts to shift.
 We begin to confuse a method with the thing itself.
 When we don’t feel it the way everyone else seems to, we assume the failure is ours—or God’s.

 For some, the music simply doesn’t resonate.
 For others, loud noise and lights are overwhelming.
 Some carry trauma tied to emotional manipulation.
 Others have seen church production drift just a little too far into performance.